Common Care Questions

 Leaves that are Yellow, Curling, and Drooping

-If you notice your plant has yellow leaves that are curling inwards and the soil is dry to the touch, it's likely under-watered.
-You might also see older leaves falling off.
-To fix this, the solution is to water your plant.
+If you notice your plant has yellow leaves that are curling inwards and the soil is dried out or pulling away from the edges, it's likely under-watered.
+You might also see older leaves falling off, or brown leaf edges when a plant is dehydrated because it prioritizes survival by shedding leaves, starting with the older ones.
+To fix this, the solution is to water your plant to evenly and thoroughly saturate the soil.
+Some plants may perk back up within a few hours after watering, while others may require a few days.

 Irregular Yellow Spots or Leaf Deformities

-A “general malaise” of a plant turning yellow means that it’s either pot-bound—the roots have no room to expand—or your plant is in the early stages of a fertilizer deficiency.
-The solution is to repot to a bigger pot, or try a little fertilizer.
+A “general malaise” of a plant turning yellow (leaves may or may not drop) means that it’s either pot-bound—the roots have no room to expand—or your plant is in the early stages of a nutrient deficiency, usually nitrogen or iron.

 Only Mature Leaves are Turning Yellow